 Check out this sobering video and read this article which explains why we all need to change the way we use plastics for our drinks.
 Going back to Granny’s ways of returning milk bottles and pop bottles to the supplier for a few pennies may just be the way to start.
 Imagine how different things could be now, if we had kept that practice going?

-How To Reduce Plastic Use #8: Disposable Cutlery and Plates
+#8: Disposable Cutlery and Plates

 Here’s another one!
 Throw-away, use-once, cutlery and plates.
 Just imagine how much plastic we could reduce if we used paper cups, wooden cutlery, paper or even these stylish bamboo plates?
 Then think, how much plastic we could save if big fast food chains took this idea on board too?